squeek502/watchedoverlay/README.md

 ## Building

-Note: Last tested with Zig `0.11.0-dev.1691+476bdc8b0`.
+Note: Last tested with Zig `0.11.0-dev.3380+7e0a02ee2`.
 Pull requests that fix the build for latest master version of Zig are always welcome.

 1. Clone this repository and its submodules (`git clone --recursive` to get submodules)
 2. `zig build dist`
 3. The resulting files will be in `zig-out/dist`

 Note that, by default, `zig build dist` will build everything in debug mode and use all the features of your current CPU (so it may not work on other computers).
-To make a more portable and faster build, you can use something like `zig build dist -Drelease-safe -Dcpu=x86_64` instead.
+To make a more portable and faster build, you can use something like `zig build dist -Doptimize=ReleaseSafe -Dcpu=x86_64` instead.
+If targeting versions of Windows older than 8, then `-Dsingle-threaded` should be used to avoid a dependency on `RtlWaitOnAddress`.

 ## Overview of the source code